epfl-ada/ada-2021-project-i-did-ada-did-i/readme.md

 ## **Team Organization**

-**Iris**: Preliminary data analysis, data preprocessing, website creation (most of sections B, C and website)
+**Iris**: Preliminary data analysis, data preprocessing, website code creation (i.e. most of sections B & C of the notebook, website)

-**Quentin**: Additional data preprocessing, data computation, notebook formatting (part of sections C and D)
+**Quentin**: Additional data preprocessing, data computation, notebook formatting (part of sections C and D, readme)

 **Jocelyn**: Data visualisation, help on data computation (most of section D and E)

-**Théo**: Design of the sutdy (choice of visualisations and website layout), graph analysis, data story creation, readme (mainly section E and website)
+**Théo**: Design of the study (choice of visualisations and website layout), graph analysis, data story creation, readme (mainly section E and website)

 *Github commits are not representative of the work of each team member, as all the work was done on a google colab.